heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 The `mvnw` (Unix/Linux/macOS) and `mvnw.cmd` (Windows) files are the Maven wrapper scripts.
 These files are committed to Git.

-The `maven-wrapper.jar` file is the Maven wrapper itself.
-This file is not committed to Git.

 The `maven-wrapper.properties` file contains the configuration of the Maven wrapper, including the version to install.
 This file is committed to Git.

-You will exclude the `maven-wrapper.jar` file from Git by adding the following line to the gitignore file in a future section.

 Now, instead of using the Maven version you installed locally, you can use the Maven wrapper that will download and run Maven for you with a specific version.